szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 ### Building REST Web Services

+- REST web services do not rely on middlware and thus the implementation can be written in any language.
 - Any language can be used so long as the URI can reach the particular resource.
 - Can use servlets to create the REST interface.